Environment and Climate Change Canada: Notable related legislation

 The department administers and assists in the administration of nearly c.
 24 acts through regulations and through "voluntary and regulated agreements with individuals or multiple parties in Canada and elsewhere to define mutual commitments, roles and responsibilities and actions on specific environmental issues."

 Canada National Parks Act

 The Canada National Parks Act governs Parks Canada Agency.

 Canada Wildlife Act

 Canada Wildlife Act (R.S.C., 1985, c.
 W-9) Amended in June 2012 by Bill C-38 'allows for the creation, management and protection of wildlife areas' to preserve habitats, particularly for at risk species and requires permits for specified activities in designated wildlife areas.

 Impact Assessment Act (2019)

 The Environmental Protection and Enhancement Act (2000) "supports and promotes the protection, enhancement, and wise use of the environment.
 The Act's individual regulations cover a wide range of activities, from beverage container recycling and pesticide sales, potable water, to wastewater and storm drainage."

 Migratory Birds Convention Act

-First enacted in 1917, the MBCA protects most species of birds in Canada through regulations surrounding hunting, culling, and scientific research.
+First enacted in 1917, the Migratory Birds Convention Act protects most species of birds in Canada through regulations surrounding hunting, culling, and scientific research.